tim-smart/effect-io-ai/effect/Effect-logWarning.md

 # logWarning

-Logs the specified message or cause at the Warning log level.
+Logs messages at the WARNING log level.

+**Details**

+This function logs messages at the WARNING level, suitable for highlighting potential issues that are not errors but may require attention.
+These messages indicate that something unexpected occurred or might lead to errors in the future.

 To import and use `logWarning` from the "Effect" module: